sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 * The existing "--since" option in techsupport should be leveraged and this should be a configurable parameter for this feature

 ### Per-docker Scope
-* Should provide a per-docker granularity for this feature.
+* Should provide a per-docker configurable granularity for this feature.
 * Per-docker enable/disable capability should be achieved through FEATURE table.
 * Per-docker cooloff capability should is achieved through FEATURE table.
 * Changes to per-docker config's will apply to all the critical processes inside the corresponding docker.